-Greater than 60 days from the start date of the Workshop: full refund minus $300 fee.
+Greater than 90 days from the start date of the Workshop: full refund minus $300 service fee.

-Less than 30 days: no refund
+Less than 60 days: no refund

 Refunds will be paid by the same method that the original payment was made.

-The tour is always dependent on weather, as the Arctic weather can indeed be highly unpredictable.When it comes to the Northern Lights, while they are most likely to be seen between September and April, there is no guarantee that they will appear on a given day.
-There is however always plenty to see and do if conditions do not favour any part of our original plan.
+The tour is always dependent on weather, as the Icelandic weather can indeed be highly unpredictable.
+Likewise, visits to ice caves are dependent on favorable conditions, and indeed the ice caves themselves are not permanent.
+When it comes to the Northern Lights, while they are most likely to be seen between September and April, there is no guarantee that they will appear on a given day.